Interview and live pics by Marko Syrjala

 I must ask something about the “Alive III” album.
-Which songs do you actually play on?
+Which songs do you play on?

-Actually I’m playing on all of it, but you can only really hear keyboards on a little of it.
-My main job in Kiss was to double Paul Stanley’s guitar parts with low keyboard and then also I was singing backups.
+I’m playing on all of it, but you can only really hear keyboards on a little of it.
+My main job in Kiss was to double Paul Stanley’s guitar parts with a low keyboard, and then also I was singing backups.

 How were the Kiss guys treating you, were you more like a fifth member or just a hired gun?

-They were really nice for me.
+They were really nice to me.
 I was definitely more like a hired gun, but they were always really nice, Gene [Simmons] especially.
-I run into him all the time in L.A. and he’s always like “Hi Derek, how are you?”, he’s always very nice.
+I run into him all the time in L.A., and he’s always like, “Hi Derek, how are you?”, he’s always very nice.

 You worked with KISS again for the Ramones tribute album in 2003.
 You did a great version of Ramones classic “Do You Remember A Rock’n Roll Radio”!